 In the middle of the Grand Staircase Escalante National Monument; adjacent to Bryce Canyon National Park; within walking distance of Kodachrome Basin State Park; and an easy drive to Zion and Capital Reef National Parks, as well as Lake Powell National Recreational Area, this unique site is an opportunity not to miss.
 This is MST so adjust your clocks if needed.
-The pet/horse friendly property (approximately 9 acres/3 ha/64 sq. m) and is welcoming to all folks/types of families, and boasts three private designated single tent sites, one group tent site, two car camping sites, and one RV site as well as paleontological, geological, biological, astronomical, and historical interests of the ranch.
+The pet/horse friendly property (approximately 9 acres/3 ha/64 sq. m) and is welcoming to all folks/types of families, and boasts three private designated single tent sites, one group tent site, two car camping sites.
 The equestrians will find a two-acre pasture, three paddocks, a round pen, as well as beautiful places to ride from the ranch.

 ***There is only one location for an RV and one location for a trailer, the rest are sites designed for folks who drive or walk in and have a tent.